Alailton-jr/PDS-SignalAquisition/README.md

 ## License

 This project is open source and is licensed under the MIT License.
-Feel free to use, modify, and distribute the code in compliance with the license terms.

 ## Credits